Robust Estimation and Inference in Panels with Interactive Fixed Effects: Additional Results for Empirical Illustration

 where $D_i$ denotes the year in which state $i$ adopted a unilateral divorce law.
+Here, instead of introducing bi-annual dummies as in \citet{Wolfers2006}, we consider a coarser dynamics of treatment effects to ensure that our regressors $X_{k,it}$ have sufficient variation necessary for debiasing.

-As before, we estimate and construct CIs for $\beta_k$ using the LS and our approaches.
+As before, we estimate and construct 95\% CIs for $\beta_k$ using the LS and our approaches.
 The results are provided in Table \ref{tab: emp res app} below.
 They are qualitatively similar to the results reported in Section \ref{ssec: empirical}.
+While it is also possible to obtain shorter confidence intervals and establish significance of certain dynamic effects using our approach in the absence of weak factors, we again find that the potential presence of one weak factors is sufficient to render the estimated effects insignificant.